 Skip to main content

-Cogniscape ingests data from four sources.
-The CLI captures AI coding activity from Claude Code and Cursor locally; GitHub and Linear webhooks capture code changes and project management activity remotely.
+Cogniscape ingests data from multiple sources.
+The CLI captures AI coding activity from Claude Code and Cursor locally; GitHub, GitLab, Linear, Jira, and Monday.com webhooks capture code changes and project management activity remotely.

 CLI (Claude Code + Cursor)